Chase1242/WightwaterPort/Waterdeep Info/Chapter 1 - A Friend in Need.md

 	- Wererat

 ## Timeline
-Start - 13th of Leirarch, Ignesday, evening, rest one night to the 14th 1 day to complete the quest
+Start - 13th of Leirarch, Aquesday, evening, rest one night to the 14th 1 day to complete the quest
 Completed  quest next morning - 15th
 2 days of down time (level up to lvl 2) - done on 17th day, start chpt 2 on 18th